-I. If a Faculty Respondent is found responsible for one or more violations of the applicable university policy, the Civil Rights & Title IX Coordinator or designee will consult with the applicable Dean and/or Provost or designee on the appropriate sanction consistent with the university's Faculty Manual.
+- I. If a Faculty Respondent is found responsible for one or more violations of the applicable university policy, the Civil Rights & Title IX Coordinator or designee will consult with the applicable Dean and/or Provost or designee on the appropriate sanction consistent with the university's Faculty Manual. - ii.
+Any sanctions or corrective action will be implemented in collaboration with the Respondent's supervisor and the Office of the Provost. - E. Sanctions should be commensurate with the determined violation(s).

-ii.
-Any sanctions or corrective action will be implemented in collaboration with the Respondent's supervisor and the Office of the Provost
+When deciding the sanction(s), the Resolution Officer, and Civil Rights & Title IX account for any mitigating and/or aggravating factors including but not limited to:

-- E. Sanctions should be commensurate with the determined violation(s).
-When deciding the sanction(s), the Resolution Officer and Civil Rights & Title IX Coordinator or designee, in consultation with proper university officials, should account for any mitigating and/or aggravating factors including but not limited to: - iii.
-The facts and circumstances of the underlying conduct, - iv.
-Past misconduct by the Respondent, - v.
-Failure of the Respondent to comply fully with previous sanctions, - vi.
-Whether the Respondent has accepted responsibility for the conduct, - vii.
-Actual and potential harm caused by the violation, - viii.
-Degree of intent and motivation of the Respondent in committing the policy violation, - ix.
-Impairment resulting from voluntary use of alcohol or drugs (i.e., other than medically necessary) will also be considered an aggravating, and not a mitigating, factor. - x.
-The severity and pervasiveness of the conduct that constituted the violation, - xi. the impact or implications of the conduct on the community or the University. - F. Regardless of whether a Respondent is found not responsible or responsible for violating the policy, a referral to other investigative units and/or additional resolution processes may be appropriate if the alleged conduct may violate another university policy or constitute inappropriate or unprofessional conduct.
-Other options, including supportive measures, remain available to both the Complainant and the Respondent.
+Coordinator or designee, in consul with proper university officials, should

-i.
+- i.
+The facts and circumstances of the underlying conduct, - ii.
+Past misconduct by the Respondent, - iii.
+Failure of the Respondent to comply fully with previous sanctions, - iv.
+Whether the Respondent has accepted responsibility for the conduct, - v.
+Actual and potential harm caused by the violation, - vi.
+Degree of intent and motivation of the Respondent in committing the policy violation, - vii.
+Impairment resulting from voluntary use of alcohol or drugs (i.e., other than medically necessary) will also be considered an aggravating, and not a mitigating, factor. - viii.
+The severity and pervasiveness of the conduct that constituted the violation, - ix. the impact or implications of the conduct on the community or the University. - F. Regardless of whether a Respondent is found not responsible or responsible for violating the policy, a referral to other investigative units and/or additional resolution processes may be appropriate if the alleged conduct may violate another university policy or constitute inappropriate or unprofessional conduct.
+Other options, including supportive measures, remain available to both the Complainant and the Respondent. - i.
 Regardless of a finding of responsibility, the Investigator or Resolution Officer may make recommendations to the Civil Rights & Title IX Coordinator for additional remedies for the Complainant to address the effects of the conduct on the Complainant, to restore or preserve the Complainant's access to the University of South Carolina Upstate educational programs and activities, and restore to the Complainant, to the extent possible, benefits and opportunities lost as a result of the alleged prohibited conduct.
-The investigator may also identify remedies to address the effects of the prohibited conduct on the university community. ii.
+The investigator may also identify remedies to address the effects of the prohibited conduct on the community. - ii.
 The Civil Rights & Title IX Coordinator will review the remedies recommended by the Investigator or the Resolution Officer and consider the appropriateness of continuing supportive measures on an ongoing basis.
 The Civil Rights & Title IX Coordinator is responsible for the effective implementation of any remedies.

-XI.
-Notice of Determination
+X. Notice of Determination